Hussain-7/IntelliPDF/README.md

 	```

 ### TRPC Client Setup In Next App Router
-1. First create a Provider Component and wrap in the layout.ts file
+1. Create a tRPC client, and wrap your application in the tRPC Provider, as below.
+You will also need to set up and connect React Query.
+First create a Provider Component and wrap in the layout.ts file - [Reference](https://trpc.io/docs/client/react/setup#4-add-trpc-providers)
 	```
 	"use client";